TheoChem-VU/PyFrag/docs/install.rst

 2.1 Activation Strain Analysis (ASA) Module of PyFrag2019
 ---------------------------------------------------------
 The user may choose to only install the part of the program needed to perform the Activation Strain Analysis (ASA) based on Activation Strain Model (ASM).
-The ASA can be performed using a variety of quantum chemical software packages, including:  ADF_, Gaussian_, Orca_ and Turbomole_, given a series of coordinate from the potential energy surface is available.
+The ASA can be performed using a variety of quantum chemical software packages, including:  ADF_, Gaussian_, Orca_ and Turbomole_, given a series of coordinate from the potential energy surface is provided.

 To install the ASA module of PyFrag2019, the user must complete the following step.
-Go to your host machine (supercomputer or cluster), open a terminal and run the following command on your terminal:
+Go to your host machine (supercomputer or cluster), open a terminal and run the following command:

 ``curl -L -o install_alone.sh  https://raw.githubusercontent.com/sunxb05/PyFrag/master/install_alone.sh``